Business Leadership Training Advice

 Quality business leadership training advice is plentiful in an inspirational book, written by the founder of the Hanes Company.

-The author of How To Get Anyone To Do Anything, R. Philip Hanes, believes that "you can accomplish anything you can dream, IF you can get someone else to do it!”
+The author of How To Get Anyone To Do Anything, R. Philip Hanes, believes that every able-bodied person can achieve whatever they are truly passionate about, and success is that much sweeter if you can get another person to do it on your behalf.

-Mr. Hanes is a man who has proven himself as a successful businessman,
+Mr. Hanes is a man who has proven himself to be successful in a wide variety of leadership roles.
+He is also well known as a very generous philanthropist.

 Moreover, he’s maintained a zest for life and vitality that is unmatched